40 Years of Venice Skating Vibe

 In the 1970s and 1980s the beachfront neighborhood on the Westside of Los Angeles was crowded with young roller skaters, rightly claimed to be the Roller Skating Capital Of The World.
-If a starting date of this movement have to be named, the July 4, 1976, 40 years ago would be appropriate to celebrate the birthday of the Venice Beach roller skating vibe.
+If a starting date of this movement has to be named, the July 4, 1976, 40 years ago, would be appropriate to celebrate the birthday of the Venice Beach roller skating vibe.

 At Independence Day in 1976 Jeff and Mark Rosenberg opened the first roller skates rental in Venice Beach.
 The brothers unleashed a wave, which spilled over from Venice into the world.
 Even nowadays roller skaters associate the special vibe when thinking of Venice Beach.
 All started with Jeff Rosenberg’s search for an alternative means of transport for his daily ride to the Santa Monica College.
 He conceived of roller skates to avoid the frequent parking tickets.

 Adult outdoor roller skaters would have been looked as crazy as it is nowadays again.
 But Venice was home for artists, hippies and a good contingent of the LGBTQ community, leading an unconventional lifestyle.
 Some people asked him, where they could rent roller skates.
 So he and his brother founded “Cheapskates”, a mobile skates rental at the beachfront.
 An unexpected success, because they equipped the offered indoor rental skates with polyurethane skateboard wheels to get them suitable for the Ocean Front Walk.

 At the peak of the roller skating boom Cheapskates rented and sold branded skates to distinguish the shop from the dozens of competing rental stations.